John Hayes (Tasmanian politician): Early life

 Hayes was born on 21 April 1868 in Bridgewater, Tasmania.
 He was the son of Elizabeth (née Blyth) and Joshua John Hayes, his father being a farmer.
 His grandfather John Hayes was a Tasmanian member of parliament in the 1860s.

 Hayes was educated by his mother, but little else is known of his early life.
 He participated in the Western Australian gold rushes, and eventually became the manager of an ore-reduction facility and cyanide works at Wiluna.
 In about 1906 he returned to Tasmania and took up a property at Scottsdale.
 He married his cousin Laura Linda Blyth on 22 January 1907.
 Her brother Ernest Blyth was also a member of parliament.

 State politics

 Hayes was elected president of the North-Eastern Agricultural and Pastoral Association in 1911 and secretary of the Scottsdale Board of Agriculture in 1912.
 He was elected to the Tasmanian House of Assembly at the 1913 state election, running as a Liberal in Bass with the support of the farming community.
 In September 1915, Hayes was elected deputy leader of the opposition under Walter Lee.
 The Liberals formed a government after the 1916 state election, and subsequently adopted the name of the federal Nationalist Party formed after the Australian Labor Party split of 1916.

 With Lee as premier, Hayes served as Minister for Lands and Works (1916–1919), Minister for Works (1919–1923), and Minister for Agriculture (1916–1923).
 He was also in charge of the Hydro-Electric Department.
 He won praise for his handling of the agriculture portfolio and for his work in the area of soldier settlement.
-In 1921, he was appointed Commander of the Order of St Michael and St George (CMG).
+In 1921, he was appointed Companion of the Order of St Michael and St George (CMG).

 The Nationalists were reduced to a minority government at the 1922 state election, due to the success of the newly formed Country Party led by Hayes' brother-in-law Ernest Blyth.
 Lee did not enjoy the support of the Country Party and resigned as premier in August 1922.
 With the support of Blyth, Hayes replaced him as state premier on 14 August and formed a coalition, the first in the state's history.
 He inherited a government heavily in debt, but was unable to resolve the situation and was criticised for inaction.
 He resigned as premier on 16 August 1923, after just after a year in office.